 Message Senders should address both privacy and security comprehensively in the design and operation of messaging campaigns.
+Additional security guidelines and best practices are described further in the Messaging Security Best Practices.4

-5.2.1 Maintain and Conspicuously Display a Clear, Easy-to-Understand Privacy Policy

-Message Senders should maintain and conspicuously display a privacy policy that is easily accessed by the Consumer (e.g., through clearly labeled links) and that clearly describes how the Message Sender may collect, use, and share information from Consumers.
+5.2.1 Maintain and Conspicuously Display a Clear, Easy-to-Understand Privacy Policy Message Senders should maintain and conspicuously display a privacy policy that is easily accessed by the Consumer (e.g., through clearly labeled links) and that clearly describes how the Message Sender may collect, use, and share information from Consumers.
 All applicable privacy policies should be referenced in and accessible from the initial call-to-action.
 Message Senders also should ensure that their privacy policy is consistent with applicable privacy law and that their treatment of information is consistent with their privacy policy.